DIPlib/diplib/changelogs/diplib_next.md

 - The filtering frameworks, when using input and/or output buffers for an image line, the buffers will be aligned to a 32-byte boundary.

+- `dip::Polygon::CovarianceMatrix()` has been renamed to `dip::Polygon::CovarianceMatrixVertices()`, the old name still exists but is deprecated.

+- `dip::CovarianceMatrix::Ellipse()` now takes an optional input argument.
+The default value (`false`) keeps the old behavior, and should be used with objects produced by `dip::Polygon::CovarianceMatrixVertices()`.
+The alternative value (`true`) should be used with objects produced by `dip::Polygon::CovarianceMatrixSolid()`.

+- The `dip::MeasurementTool` feature `"Eccentricity"` is now computed more precisely, using the new `dip::Polygon::CovarianceMatrixSolid()` rather than `dip::Polygon::CovarianceMatrixVertices()`.

 ### Bug fixes